Shooting stick

 A shooting stick is a combined walking stick and folding chair.
 It is generally used as a short-term seat at outdoor events.

-A traditional British shooting stick is a wooden or metal shaft terminating at the base in a plate foot, with a bifurcated handle at top that folds out to form a simple seat.
-The seat may be a narrow saddle of leather or webbing.
+A traditional British shooting stick consists of a wooden or metal shaft terminating at the base in a plate foot, with a bifurcated handle at top that folds out to form a simple seat.
+The seat may be a narrow saddle of leather or of webbing.
 The plate foot typically extends into a metal point intended to dig into the ground for support, although a rubber ferrule may be offered for use on hard surfaces.